siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 100 PART I — FOUNDATIONS OF REALITY.md

 Causal steps link events into chains, and then loops.
 Loops support recurrent patterns and can act as clocks.
 Counting causal steps gives duration and also
-distance: the minimal number of steps between two subnodes.
+distance: the minimal number of steps between two events.
 Collecting all pairwise distances produces an effective geometry.

 Space and dimension arise when these distances can be embedded with low